finn-no/capturandro/README.md

     void onCameraImportSuccess(String filename);
     void onCameraImportFailure(Exception e);

     // Called when user has selected a Picasa image from gallery.
-If you want to show a progress indicator, this is the place to start it void onPicasaImportStarted(String filename);
+If you want to show a progress indicator,
+    // this is the place to show it to the user. void onPicasaImportStarted(String filename);

-    // ...and this is the place to hide it once the import is done void onPicasaImportSuccess(String filename);
+    // ...and this is the where you should hide it void onPicasaImportSuccess(String filename);
     void onPicasaImportFailure(Exception e);
 ```

-Implement CameraCallback and/or PicasaCallback in your Activity.
-CameraCallback will be called if adding an image has
-succeeded or failed.
-In CameraCallback.onImportSuccess(String filename) is the place where you would put code to
-show the image in your application.
-CameraCallback.onImportFailure(Exception e) contains information if something has
-failed during the import.
-Use PicasaCallback.onPicasaImportStarted(String filename) is called when a Picasa image has started
-downloading, and PicasaCallback.onPicasaImportCompleted(String filename).

 ### Image import
 Give you instance is named capturandro, imports can be done as follows: